-- 1. Use AutoCAD v14.
+- 1. Use the current version of AutoCAD.
 See also MOU. - 2.
 Use National CAD Standards and The Uniform Drawing System which includes the accepted CAD layer guidelines.
 See also MOU.

 Bid Documents

 - 1. At the time of bid advertisement, provide one electronic copy on CD ROM and 5 paper copies of bid drawings to the University.
 See also MOU. - 2.
 The original bid set of drawings shall be on Mylar.